 Step 9: Close Escrow

-The ninth step is to close escrow, Closing escrow is the final step in buying your first rental property in Florida.
+Closing escrow is the final step in buying your first rental property in Florida.
 There is a lot of work involved in this process and I won’t cut corners here and say it is a very easy escrow process so please make sure you are prepared for this.

 Sign All Necessary Documents

-But most importantly you will have to sign all the necessary documents to transfer the property.
+You will have to sign all the necessary documents to transfer the property.

 Understand Closing Costs